 Many standards require that equalization is applied to the signal before measurements are taken.
-SDLA Visualizer provides CTLE, FFE and DFE equalization modeling tools with support for serial standards such as PCI Express 3.0/4.0, USB 3.0/3.1, Thunderbold 10G/20G, and SAS.
-Also available is an IBIS-AMI model (RT only) that lets you use equalization files supplied by a chip vendor.
+SDLA Visualizer provides CTLE, FFE and DFE equalization modeling tools with support for serial standards such as PCI Express 3.0, USB 3.0 and SAS.
+Also available is an IBIS-AMI model that lets you use equalization files supplied by a chip vendor.